kongware/scriptum/README.md

 ### Variadic functions

-Variadic functions can be in single- or multi-argument form:
+Variadic functions can be defined in two forms, either with a single variadic parameter or with several parameters with a closing variadic one:

 ```javascript
 const sum = fun((...ns) => ns.reduce(n + acc, 0), "..[Number] => Number");